 Graduate Academic Advising

-Graduate students are advised by both the faculty within their graduate program.
+Graduate students are advised by their assigned graduate advisor who is a faculty member within their graduate program.
 Faculty advisors direct students in curricular studies and research advancement, as well as enrollment, student administration and paperwork.
 Graduate students should maintain regular contact with their faculty advisor.
-For information or to schedule an appointment with a graduate academic advisor, please call email email@example.com.
+For information or to schedule an appointment with a graduate academic advisor, please email email@example.com.

 Central Academic Building, Room 202 | (210) 784-1500 | http://www.tamusa.edu/library

 The University Library at Texas A&M University-San Antonio fosters collaboration among faculty, staff, and students to create an atmosphere of academic excellence and provides the university community with tools for lifelong learning.
 The library is actively engaged in the teaching, research, and outreach activities of A&M-SA.
 Library staff promote an inclusive culture through our services, resources, and support.

 Research Assistance and Instruction

 The University Library’s professional librarians and staff offer you individualized research assistance and advanced research consultations in person, over the phone, by text message or e-mail, and via the web whenever the library is open.
 Working with faculty, the librarians also provide course-specific instruction to aid you in successfully completing course assignments involving research.
 You can access tutorials and subject-specific guides to resources on the library’s website.